 There are a variety of harvestable crops found in each biome.
 These can be harvested by interacting with them or by digging them up.
 They'll drop produce and have a chance to drop a seed which can be replanted.

 In addition to procedurally generated creatures, there are a variety of unique monsters, bugs and critters found in forest biomes.
 Some of these are also found in other biomes, while others are unique only to forest biomes.
 While these unique creatures have a chance to appear on forest planets, they will not all appear on each one.
 In addition to unique creatures, each biome has multiple types of both procedural ground and flying creatures.

 Unique monsters each have combat attacks, and they must first be weakened before capture.
 Once weakened players can attempt to capture using a capture pod.
 If successful they can then be released to battle alongside and follow the player.

 Critters are smaller non-combat unique creatures which are not capturable using capture pods.
 They can be captured without weakening them first by using a relocator gun.
 After releasing a critter from the relocator it will stay in the area it was released into.

 Bugs are very small unique creatures which can be captured using a bug net, and are then stored inside placeable jars.
 Bugs which are captured using a relocator will fly after release instead of being kept inside a jar.

 There are a variety of items which are specific to chests found in forest biomes.
-Some of these may have a chance to be found in other places throughout the universe, but they've all been specifically allocated to chests within forest biomes.
+Some of these may have a chance of being found in other places throughout the universe, but they've all been specifically allocated to chests within forest biomes.

 Forests can have a large variety of settlement types found on them.
 These include small microdungeons and NPC camps, larger racial villages and hostile dungeons.
 Smaller forest planets usually contain only one dungeon or village, while larger forest planets can contain as many as three.